NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 A Module is associated to its View, which represents the user interface abstraction.
-Such abstraction is translated into HTML code by providing a Template_ or a callback method (see `View layer`_ for details).
-A Module receives also an `host configuration database`_ object, to store and retrieve values and trigger events.
+Such abstraction is translated into HTML code by providing a Template_ script or callback method (see `View layer`_ for details).
+A Module receives also an h`ost configuration database`_ object, to store and retrieve values and trigger events.

-.. _host configuration database:
+.. _host configuration database: TODO

 .. contents:: :depth: 2